If you’re prepping for McKinsey, you’ve probably heard of the PEI, the Personal Experience Interview.

 Where Personal Impact Fits In McKinsey’s PEI

-• Leadership – Inspiring, guiding, and mobilizing teams to execute a vision.
+- Leadership – Inspiring, guiding, and mobilizing teams.

-All three matter, but personal impact is the foundation.
+All three parts of PEI matter, but personal impact is the base.

-Leadership and entrepreneurial drive only work if you can influence how people think and inspire them to act.
+Because leadership and drive only work if you can change how people think, feel, or act.

 Entrepreneurial Drive